top of page

 Within treatment, I utilize both a "top-down" and "bottom-up" approach.

 "Bottom-down" refers to understanding that our physical bodies hold onto our trauma experiences.
 Certain experiences in the present can activate our brain areas that regulate emotions and trigger physical responses of survival such as fight/flight/freeze, even when there isn't a threat that is present.
 Developing body awareness can help us to identify when these responses are occurring and how to respond to them physically and with compassion to understand that we are safe and not at threat now.
+In our work together, I frequently integrate mindfulness and yoga-based exercises to develop this skillset.

 The overall focus of our work together will be on helping you explore your values and strengths along with the barriers you encounter and identifying the patterns of thinking, feeling, and behaving that interfere with you moving forward.

-Evidence-based treatment for:
+Evidence-based treatment for

 Additional Services

-• Assessment/Psychological Evaluation for PTSD
+• Assessment/ Psychological Evaluation for PTSD

 • Supervision for unlicensed psychologists/psychiatrists other mental health professionals